AteetVatan/medai/DOCKER.md

 - Check if port 8000 is already in use
 - Verify the `.env` file exists and is properly configured
 - Check container logs: `docker logs medai-mvp-container`

+### Build fails with package errors:
+- Try the minimal Dockerfile: `docker build -t medai-mvp -f Dockerfile.minimal .`
+- Check if all required system packages are available in the base image
+- Consider using the alternative Dockerfile for different package management

 ### Application not accessible:
 - Verify the container is running: `docker ps`